The UK is a major international financial and legal hub of the world, regulated by the European Union (EU) 5th Money Laundering Directive (5th MLD).

 Enhanced due diligence: Going a step further

-There are also cases where due diligence will need to be particularly thorough, called enhanced due diligence.
-In these cases, additional customer checks will need to be carried out, including obtaining further information to confirm a customer’s identity, checking documents supplied by financial institutions with added care and making sure that the first payment is made from an account in the customer’s name.
+There are also cases where due diligence must be particularly thorough, called enhanced due diligence.
+In these cases, additional customer checks will need to be carried out, including obtaining further information to confirm a customer’s identity, checking documents supplied by financial institutions with added care, and ensuring that the first payment is made from an account in the customer’s name.
 You will also need to carry out enhanced due diligence:

 Politically exposed persons (such as an MP, head of state, or a government minister and their family and associates) are at particular risk of corruption and bribery.
 Thus, they must be subjected to additional checks in the guise of PEPs and Sanctions checks.